-Now, before I begin with the itinerary guide, if in case you’re more of a visual person, you can already watch my video below to get a ‘ brief peek’ into what the islands can offer.
+If in case you’re more of a visual person, you can already watch my video below to get a ‘ brief peek’ into what Norway can offer.

 NOTE: The following section is in a tabbed format; so, in order to see the next day’s contents, just click the headings below.